-This is not Powergen, which is the default billing company for anyone in this area who has never opted for another supplier.
+Powergen, which is the default billing company for anyone in this area who has never opted for another supplier.
 The place in question had already changed to an alternate company a few years ago.

 Ever since I finished the rewire in the store pictured recently in the violations forum I've been trying to arrange with the supplier for changeover of tails and isolation of the old, redundant equipment.
 It took a couple of hours the first day trying to reach the right department, being given various phone numbers and speaking to who-knows-how-many people, each of whom seemed to think that it wasn't his department (that's not to mention the usual tedious menus: "Press 1 if you want to transfer your business to us, press 2 if you are moving to Mars" etc.).